Indresh535/Indresh535/README.md

 Web development is not just about coding; It's about creating a digital experience that leaves a lasting impression.

 * 🌍  I'm based in India
-* 🖥️  See my portfolio at [Portfolio](http://https://my-portfolio-delta-seven-29.vercel.app/)
+* 🖥️  See my portfolio at 👉[MyPortfolio](http://https://my-portfolio-delta-seven-29.vercel.app/)
 * ✉️  You can contact me at [indreshindresh535@gmail.com](mailto:indreshindresh535@gmail.com)
-* 🚀  I'm currently working on [SOC Experts](http://https://www.socexperts.com/)
+* 🚀  I'm currently working at [SOC Experts](http://https://www.socexperts.com/)
 * 🧠  I'm learning React
 * 🤝  I'm open to collaborating on Project
 * ⚡  anything else